edsu/diary/README.md

 ---

+## 9/24/2023

+It was an eventful day at the house, to say the least. *Kiri*, my *maidservant* and I found a *scarred*, old item, a *princeps* *knyfe*, *clumped* in the mud while cleaning out the old *ditches* around the estate grounds.
+I couldn't help but hold the artifact *gayly*, imagining the stories it held, the tales it could tell.
+Immediately, I called for *Henrik*, our resident history enthusiast, to inspect the newly found treasure.
+His face lit up, a *traveller* finding an oasis after a long journey through the desert.
+He referred to it as an "antique of great value", *heraldry* from an ancient time, buried and forgotten, its significance we could only speculate.
+Yet, *Neelus*, a friend visiting from *Dernburg*, seemed to *deprecate* it, shrugging off its shine and intricate carvings as mere 'knick-knacks'.
+We laughed off his cynicism, *pluffy* *beerlahairoi* cakes served as our solace partnered with some quaint *swan* ale.
+Over the evening, we set the *knyfe* on *display* with gentle care, its newfound glory bright beneath the castle corridors' flickering lights, a testament to the past promising to reveal a world unknown.

 ## 9/22/2023

 Despite the *brackish* taste of reality, the world continues to spin in its unpredictable, chaotic manner.
 Today, my favorite *pontifex* addressed the nations, restoring a sense of *closeness* and unity among us.
 His gentle approach, combined with his *playful* attitude, made the uncomfortable realities he addressed much more *acceptable* and less terrifying.
 The *mentioning* of '*qaeda*', made me think of the *veterans* who had been drawn into battles they did not choose.
 I couldn't help but respect their strength, and wagered they'd feel even *sleepier* than I did tonight.
 On a lighter note, Mrs. *Funkai*, our beloved *chancellorship* candidate, continues to brighten up even the most intense political arenas.
 I can't *disown* my admiration for her poise and tenacity.
 Meanwhile, local cafe '*Shtand*' was *overtaken* by a team of audacious, funky *cooks*, introducing a much-needed *multum* of color and vitality to our quaint corner of the universe.
 I had a '*sieu*' soup there that was absolutely divine and unquestionably *laundered* my fears of the future.
 A day with highs and lows, but still worth the ride.